Sadissou Bako: Indonesia

 He got to Indonesia, the 1.8 m tall striker gratified veteran Maboang Kessack of Indomitable Lions’ fame who he described as his "personal manager" for teaching him certain techniques and charting the course for his professional football in Indonesia.
-He started his career in Indonesia with played for PSB Bogor after that in a row he played for PSMS Medan, Persita Tangerang, Persipura Jayapura, Persema Malang, Barito Putera, Persih Tembilahan and PS Bengkulu.
+He started his career in Indonesia with played for PSB Bogor after that in a row he played for PSMS Medan, Pelita Solo, Persipura Jayapura, Persema Malang, Barito Putera, Persih Tembilahan and PS Bengkulu.

 In 2001 Sadissou Bako who plays for division one side, Barito Putera closed the season as the highest goal scorer in the Indonesian premiership with a treasurer of 22 goals.

 In the end of 2010-11 season after played for PS Bengkulu.
 Over all he scored 72 goals in Indonesian football competition.

 In 2011-12 season he started his managerial career as an assistant coach of the club Persih Tembilahan, before he replaced the head coach and served as caretaker coach.
 In his debut as coach, his team defeated by a score of 0-2 of the Persis Solo.